Summer 2014: June 23 - July 22 Download the Undergraduate Program Brochure ( 2.17 mb )

 Go to top

-- Scholarships: OTS has funding available for students from ethnic or minority groups underrepresented in the sciences, as well as for Costa Rican students.
-For more information, please contact an OTS Admissions Counselor.
+- Scholarships: OTS has funding available for students from ethnic or minority groups under-represented in the sciences and for Costa Rican students.
+For more information, please contact a member of the OTS Enrollment Management Team.

-- For Non-Duke Students: Please consult with the Financial Aid Office at your institution or contact an OTS Admissions Counselor.
+- Non-Duke Students: Please consult with the Financial Aid Office at your institution or contact a member of the OTS Enrollment Management Team.

-- For Duke Students: Duke undergraduates who receive need based financial aid during the academic year may inquire about receiving funding for a Duke summer program.
-For information, please contact the Duke Office of Study Abroad.
+- Duke Students: Duke undergraduates who receive need-based financial aid during the academic year may inquire about receiving funding for a Duke summer program.
+For more information, please contact the Duke University Global Education Office for Undergraduates.

 Tel.
 (919) 684-5155